 This post may contain affiliate links.
 Please read my affiliate policy for more information.

-Short and Sweet Summary: You don’t have to pay a financial adviser to learn the easiest method to achieve wealth.
-When you conquer this one simple concept you’re well on your way.
+Short and Sweet Summary: You don’t have to pay a financial adviser to learn this one simple method to achieve wealth.
+When you conquer this easy financial concept you’re well on your way.

 Don’t spend more than you earn.